Home Equity Loans

 What is a Home Equity Loan?

-Home equity loans will give you a lump sum of cash which is repaid over a fixed period with a fixed interest rate.
+Home Equity Loans will give you a lump sum of cash which is repaid over a fixed period with a fixed interest rate.
 With a low fixed interest rate1 and fixed monthly payments over the life of the loan this is a great choice for individuals planning out a specific home project.
-Landmark makes it easy to apply with a personal finance officer and offers terms that can fit your budget ranging from 5-20 years.
-If you find that you need additional funding a HELOC may be a better choice.
+Landmark makes it easy to apply with one of our personal finance officers and offers terms that can fit your budget ranging from 5-20 years.

 Term